wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-command.md

 ## Options

 - `ParameterPath`: optional dotted path into event args (e.g., `OriginalSource`, `Key`) used as the command parameter.
 It is resolved at compile time into a typed accessor—no runtime reflection.
 The generated `ParameterPath` property must match the compile-time value; set it to `null`/empty to fall back to `Parameter` or the event args.
-- `Parameter`: styled property to supply a fixed parameter (used if set and no path is provided).
+- `Parameter`: styled property to supply a fixed parameter.
+When it is set, it takes precedence over `ParameterPath` (even if the path matches the compile-time value).
 - `UseDispatcher`: marshal `CanExecute/Execute` onto the UI thread.
 - `Name`: optional override for the generated class name.
 - `SourceObject`/`SourceName`: resolve the event source via binding or namescope lookup.